sezanzeb/sezanlight/readme.md

 ## Future

-**configuration tool**

-GTK tool for color wheel selection, config editing, mode selection.
-I want to use GTK because I'm a fan of xfce.

-Web Frontend that runs on the raspberry, which can be accessed from any device in order to set the color statically.

-**visualize sound**

-use one of the R, G and B channels for lows, mids and highs or something.
-Use bandpassing, lowcut and highcut for that.

-per channel, use a sliding window and determine max value of abs of the samples in that window.
-Normalize it to between 0 and 255.
-Send it to the raspberry afterwards.

-Encode in the get request that the music mode is active so that the raspberry quickly reacts to the request instead of fading it slowly.

-This signal processing stuff I certainly will do in python and not in c++.

 see what this xshmgetimage stuff is and if it is faster if it does something similar:
 - https://stackoverflow.com/questions/43442675/how-to-use-xshmgetimage-and-xshmputimage
 - https://stackoverflow.com/questions/30200689/perfomance-of-xgetimage-xputimage-vs-xcopyarea-vs-xshmgetimage-xshmputima